ivanorsolic/oricodes/content/english/Software/donkeycar rc.md

 ### SSH via Ethernet:

-If you're connected via an ethernet cable, you should be able to find your IP address:
+If your RC is connected to your network via an ethernet cable, you should be able to find your IP address:

-- Through your Router/Gateway interface;
+- Through your Router/Gateway interface, by looking at the DHCP leases;

 - Or by connecting your Nano to a monitor, keyboard and mouse, opening up a terminal and writing: